DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Not something so serious, it is just the fastest way to learn about each other.
 And since I won, tomorrow's joint session will directed by Jeanne-sama."

-Fairin then pointed with her eyes towards 10 meters away from Kai's group.
+Farin then pointed with her eyes towards 10 meters away from Kai's group.
 Towards the Commander who was walking among each squad while they were having the meal.

 _TL Note:_ Might need to revisit this one `食事中の各班を労い歩く指揮官の姿が。`

 "Dante looks favourably at these below him."

-Fairin said in a voice could be only heard by four of them: Kai, Rinne, and Saki with Ashlan.
+Farin said in a voice could be only heard by four of them: Kai, Rinne, and Saki with Ashlan.

 "Since the defeat in Great War, there was no precedent of human cooperation crossing national borders.
 And as it is our first attempt, we'll have bothersome power struggle between two armies."